Hybrid

 - Management and Organizational Skills

-- Marketing and Sales Principles
+- Sales Management Principles

 - Financial Basics and Business Planning